Bed of Flowers and Love

 Metal Rod, Sheet Metal, Upholstery, Plants, Flower Printed Cotton

-Flowers and love go hand in hand, this part came easily.
+Speaking about the creation of this piece, the flowers and love go hand in hand, this part came easily.
 The hard part was to figure out what form it would take.
 I initially thought of a light or an arch.
 But I wanted something intimate and for one, with a set mode interaction.
 The idea of a bed came quickly after these decisions.
 I wanted my flowers to live with the bed and feel like an integral part.
 Going back to my childhood fantasies, I always wanted a canopy bed.
 I think many kids did.
 It was a very magical and romantic object, often seen in princess movies.
 A canopy bed with flowers would take this childhood fantasy and bring it into my reality, and this was incredibly exciting.
 My form for the bed came from a series of gestural drawings.
 I would bring in the practical, figuring out the dimensions I need and then sketch the curves and bend the metal.
 I relied on my previous metalworking knowledge to allow me to use intuiton while building.

 For this piece I had to tend my flowers.
 I’ve struggled with taking care of plants in the past.
 I neglect them, leave them thirsty, and don’t give them a lot of sun.
 I realize I also do this with myself.
 I had to take care of the flowers I had as well as gather petals and blooms for my fabric.
 I believe having both of these actions in my process felt as a further incorporating the joy from seeking and gathering love, into a place of solitary tending of love.
 For this project I realized that to change my practice, I had to change the way I go through the world.
 I found moments of joy in welding large curves, hammering flower petals into fabric, and cranking the sheet metal roller.
 I felt like I was making something that would love me back.